-The very thing that there is so much of - pain - turns out to be the exact ingredient needed to transform your mind and your interior world from an unpredictable tumultuous roller coaster to something more like your own inner temple.
+The very thing that there is so much of - pain - turns out to be the exact ingredient needed to transform your mind and your interior world from an One word frees us of all the weight and pain of life: That word is love.

+- Sophocles ancient Greek playwright and philosopher unpredictable tumultuous roller coaster to something more like your own inner temple.